 Looking at this from a parent's perspective, it really is essential that you let us know the reason for absence, otherwise it has to be marked on the register as an 'O'.
 Unauthorised absences (including code U for late arrivals after the register closes) are the reason that some parents nationwide have been fined or taken to court for their child's poor attendance.

-Each term, we send out letters to parents whose child's attendance has fallen to 96% or below.
+We send out letters to parents whose child's attendance has fallen to 96% or below.
 This could have been due to a holiday at the beginning of the year or a spell of illness, particularly in the Autumn and Spring terms when the flu and cold bugs are thriving.
 We don't enjoy sending these letters out, but we hope you understand that we have a duty to alert parents to their child's attendance.
 Absence linked to COVID linked self-isolation does not count as an absence and will not affect your child's overall attendance percentage.

 Ongoing poor attendance (below 90%) is shared with our Education Welfare Officer (EWO), to whom we report each half-term.
 This can lead to an Attendance Meeting at school or over the phone.
 The aim of these meetings is to give school, parents and the EWO the chance to sit together and look at reasons for absence, the impact this is having, and then discuss ways to improve the situation.